Fatmap wants to be the Google Maps for the great outdoors

-For cross-country road travel, cross-border bike travel, and city-center foot travel, there is no shortage of great navigation apps out there — Google Maps, Waze, Here, to name but a few.
-But what about those forays into the great outdoors, up mountains, into the hills, and down the slopes?
+For cross-country road travel, cross-border bike travel, and city-center foot travel, there is no shortage of great navigation apps out there — Google Maps, Waze, and Here, to name but a few.
+But what about those forays into the great outdoors: up mountains, into the hills, and down the slopes?
 Well, there’s a new kid on the block specifically for those occasions.

 While Google Maps has provided some coverage for ski slopes and trails for a while already, Fatmap this week lifted the lid on a new high-resolution 3D global map platform for the outdoors, aimed at hikers, skiers, mountain bikers, and everyone in between.

-The company also revealed that it has now raised $8.5 million in total to date, having recently closed a tranche of investment from InMotion Ventures, Jaguar Land Rover’s VC arm, as well as Episode 1 and Capnamic Ventures.
+The company also revealed that it has now raised $8.5 million in total to date, having recently closed a tranche of investment from Jaguar Land Rover’s VC arm, InMotion Ventures, as well as Episode 1 and Capnamic Ventures.

 The story so far